api-platform/docs/core/mercure.md

 }
 ```

-It's also possible to execute an *expression* (using the [Symfony Expression Language component](https://symfony.com/doc/current/components/expression_language.html)), to generate a dynamic list of targets:
+It's also possible to execute an *expression* (using the [Symfony Expression Language component](https://symfony.com/doc/current/components/expression_language.html)), to generate the options dynamically:

 ```php
 <?php